 Paste your clipboard contents under the Key and name the key using the Title form field.

 You will be redirected to type your password.
-After authentication, you will see your ssh key added to your GitHub account.
+After you authenticate with your username and password, you will see your ssh key added to your GitHub account.
 SSH command can now be used for connecting to GitHub.
 You can also reconfigure any local repositories to use SSH.

 4. Clone repository using SSH